econdatatech/DATA501-A2/README.md

 You will submit pdf generated from a Rmarkdown file.
 This file gives opportunity to explain some background, particular choices and rational of your implementation.
 This pdf will also include a link to a GitHub repository and/or instructions to install.

+The package can be installed from Github using:

+install.packages("devtools")
+devtools::install_github("econdatatech/distancemeasures")
+The main function is the user facing function distances() which takes as a parameter an input dataset, a corresponding model of class lm and an option parameter plots that takes boolean values to determine if plots should be rendered (plots=TRUE) or not (plots=FALSE).